Xic is a graphical editor for physical layout and

 can be executed, files loaded into Xic for editing, or

-simulation runs initiated by WRspice by simply clicking anchors
+simulation runs initiated by WRspice by simply clicking

-the Xic user.
+tool to the Xic user.

 Xic provides netlist and parametric extraction and

 verification.
-Xic also provides a built-in partitioning editor
+Xic also provides a built-in extraction

-for the FastCap and FastHenry programs for
+other the open-source FastCap and FastHenry programs for

 Xic can read and write files in GDSII, OASIS, CIF, CGX, and the native format.
 Any of these file

-types can be read into Xic without prior knowledge of what they
+types can be read into Xic without prior knowledge of

-information used by Xic.
+technology-specific information used by Xic.
 Most of

 the attributes in the technology file can be set from within

 Xic, and a new or updated technology file can be

 Despite the high level of flexibility and power, Xic is